HackYourFuture-CPH/JavaScript/JavaScript1/Week1/homework.md

 ### Housey pricey (A house price estimator)
 > Two of your friends are considering buying a house, but cannot figure out what the right price should be.
 Your friends know the width, the height and the depth of the house and the garden size.
 Lets help them figure out if they paid too much:

-We have made our own formula for calculating the price of a house:
+We have made our own formula for calculating the price of a house.
+This formula is VERY simplified and not at all close to the real calculation which can get [quite complicated](https://www.kaggle.com/erick5/predicting-house-prices-with-machine-learning):
 ```js
 housePrice = volumeInMeters * 2.5 * 1000 + gardenSizeInM2 * 300
 ```